silverstripe/silverstripe-framework/docs/en/03_Upgrading/01_Upgrading_project.md

 ---
 title: Upgrading to SilverStripe 4
-introduction: Upgrade your project SilverStripe 4 and keep it up to date with the latest fixes, security patches and new features.
+summary: Upgrade your project SilverStripe 4 and keep it up to date with the latest fixes, security patches and new features.
 ---

 # Upgrading a SilverStripe 3 project to SilverStripe 4